Become a Special Victims Unit Detective: Career Roadmap

 Do I Want to Be a Special Victims Unit Detective?

 Detectives are criminal investigators who are typically assigned to a specific department within a law enforcement agency.
-Detectives working in a special victims unit may investigate cases involving sexual assault, domestic abuse, or crimes against children or the elderly.
-The duties of these types of detectives typically include collecting information, interviewing and arresting suspects, compiling reports, and testifying in court cases.
+Detectives working in a special victims unit might investigate cases involving sexual assault, domestic abuse, or crimes against children or the elderly.
+Duties of these detectives typically include collecting information, interviewing and arresting suspects, compiling reports, and testifying in court cases.

-Police detectives, including those who work in special victims units, work on a full-time basis, though some cases may require overtime, night or weekend shifts.
-All police work is mentally, emotionally, and physically demanding.
-Detectives are exposed to personal injury risk and will experience some confrontation with hostile individuals in their job.
+Police detectives, including those who work in special victims units, work on a full-time basis, though some cases might require overtime, night or weekend shifts.
+Police work can be mentally, emotionally, and physically demanding.
+Detectives are exposed to personal injury risk and might experience confrontation with hostile individuals in their job.

 Aspiring detectives must have extensive experience and training in law enforcement.
 The following table outlines the core requirements for special victims unit detectives, according to the U.S. Bureau of Labor Statistics: